OfficeDev/office-js-docs/reference/outlook/1.6/Office.context.mailbox.item.md

 ##### Example

-The following example shows how to access an array of strings that represent postal addresses in the subject or body of the current item.
+The following example shows how to access an array of strings that represent postal addresses in the current item's body.

 ```
 // The initialize function is required for all apps.